zhangbinchi/zhangbinchi.github.io/_pages/about.md

 Miscellaneous
 -----
 - I like playing tennis and pool games.
-- I am a classical piano player.
+- I am an amateur classical piano player.
 My favorite composer is Chopin.
 Here are some of my favorite [classical pieces](https://zhangbinchi.github.io/pieces/).

 <!-- A data-driven personal website
 ======